3. Statement of compliance and Material Accounting Policies

 3. the Company has the right to direct the use of the asset.

-At the date of commencement of the lease, the Company recognises a right-of-use asset ("ROU”) and a corresponding lease liability for all lease arrangements in which it is a lessee, except for leases with a term of twelve months or less (short term leases) and leases of low value assets.
-For these short term and leases of low value assets, the Company recognises the lease payments as an operating expense on a straight line basis over the term of the lease.
+At the date of commencement of the lease, the Company recognises a right-of-use asset ("ROU”) and a corresponding lease liability for all lease arrangements in which it is a lessee, except for leases with a term of twelve months or less (short term leases) or leases pertaining to low value assets.
+For these short term leases or low value assets, the Company recognises the lease payments as an operating expense on a straight line basis over the term of the lease.

 Certain lease arrangements include the options to extend or terminate the lease before the end of the lease term.
 ROU assets and lease liabilities include these options considered for arriving at ROU and lease liabilities when it is reasonably certain that they will be exercised.